xaiops/aap-mcp-server/README.md

 - **Gateway**: User and team management, organizations, role definitions
 - **Galaxy**: Collection management and versions

-Tool availability depends on your user persona.
+Tool availability depends on your user category.
 A complete list of tools with sizes is generated in `tool_list.csv` when the service starts.

 ## Development